Cystoscopy Procedure in Covington, LA

 A cystoscopy is an endoscopic procedure used to examine the internal state of the urethra and lining of the bladder.
 This procedure is typically performed to investigate concerning symptoms of the urinary system that are unable to be diagnosed through more traditional imaging tests such as an X-ray.

-The board-certified urologists at Louisiana Healthcare Associates provide cystoscopy procedures at our office in Covington, Louisiana.
+The board-certified urologists at Louisiana Healthcare Associates provide cystoscopy procedures at our urology clinic in Covington, Louisiana.
 Learn more about cystoscopy procedures and call (985) 892-6811 to schedule your appointment today.

 Get Treatment From Louisiana Healthcare Associates Today

 The board-certified urologists at Louisiana Healthcare Associates specialize in the vasectomy procedure for male sterilization at our urology clinic in Covington, LA.

 The urologists at Louisiana Health Associates’s Urology Division commonly perform cystoscopies in order to accurately diagnose a patient’s symptoms that are likely caused by a condition of the urethra or bladder, including:

 - Benign prostatic hyperplasia (BPH), which is also known as an enlarged prostate